GoogleCloudPlatform/dataflux-pytorch/demo/lightning/image-segmentation/README.md

 1. `train.py`

-    An instance of the `Unet3DDataModule` class is created and passed to the Pytorch Lightning trainer instance's `fit` function as the `train_dataloaders`
+    An instance of the `Unet3DDataModule` class is created and passed to the Pytorch Lightning trainer instance's `fit` function in the `train_dataloaders` keyword argument.
     ```py
     model = Unet3DLightning(flags)
     train_data_loader = Unet3DDataModule(flags)